Back to Resources

 SOC 2 Type II, HIPAA, GDPR certified

-The fundamental question is whether you need simple automation that individual teams can set up themselves or whether you need an enterprise integration platform that IT can use to orchestrate complex business processes.
+The core question: do you need accessible automation that individual teams build and own themselves, or an enterprise integration platform that IT orchestrates across complex business processes?

-Zapier works well when you want teams to automate their own repetitive tasks with less reliance on IT.
-The platform uses simple trigger-action logic where something happening in one app automatically triggers an action in another app.
-Marketing teams use this to add new form submissions to email lists while simultaneously notifying sales in Slack.
-Sales reps can create CRM records from inbound emails that also schedule follow-up reminders, and customer support teams log tickets from multiple channels into a single system while alerting the right team members.
+Zapier fits when you want individual teams automating their own repetitive tasks without IT in the loop.
+The platform uses simple trigger-action patterns: an event in one app fires an action in another.
+Marketing adds new form submissions to email lists and pings sales in Slack.
+Sales reps create CRM records from inbound emails and schedule follow-up reminders.
+Support logs tickets from multiple channels into a single system and alerts the right team.

 When to Choose Workato: Enterprise Integration at Scale

-Workato approaches automation from an enterprise perspective, with tools IT teams need for sophisticated integrations.
-The platform handles batch processing, advanced error handling, conditional logic, and data transformation that enterprise workflows demand.
-When automations fail, Workato automatically tracks missed events during outages and replays them once systems recover, which is important when you're processing thousands of transactions daily.
+Workato is built for the IT-led enterprise integration use case.
+The platform handles batch processing, advanced error handling, conditional branching, and data transformation that enterprise workflows demand.
+When automations fail, Workato tracks missed events during outages and replays them once systems recover — a hard requirement when you're processing thousands of transactions daily.

-Workato excels at batch operations by processing multiple records in a single action rather than row-by-row, reducing task consumption for high-volume workflows.
-IT teams can build custom connectors when pre-built integrations don't exist, and the platform focuses on deep enterprise integrations with major systems like SAP, Oracle, Workday, and ServiceNow.
-Pricing starts around $10,000 annually with custom quotes based on your needs, covering unlimited apps, connections, tasks, and users within a workspace.
+Workato also handles batch operations natively, processing multiple records in a single action rather than row-by-row, which keeps task consumption manageable on high-volume workflows.
+IT teams build custom connectors when pre-built integrations don't cover their stack, and the platform invests heavily in deep integrations with SAP, Oracle, Workday, and ServiceNow.
+Pricing is custom and usage-based: Workato's public docs describe a platform edition fee plus usage fees, but do not publish entry-level contract pricing.
+Most production deployments are sales-led and run considerably higher than SMB automation tools.

 Feature Comparison: Workato vs Zapier